-Chiltern Primary School enjoys high standards of literacy and numeracy based on state-wide benchmarks.
+Chiltern Primary School enjoys high standards of Literacy and Numeracy based on state-wide benchmarks.
 At Chiltern Primary School, the dedicated staff is committed to providing students with a broad and practical learning experience incorporating:

-- A strong emphasis on literacy and numeracy
+- A strong emphasis on Literacy and Numeracy

-- Thinking skills embedded from Prep
+- Thinking skills embedded from Foundation through to Year 6

 - Sporting Schools program, physical education and participation in inter-school sports